P-ful/Mongque/README.md

 ### Query Template

-In most cases, only variables are changed without any structural changes of a query.
+In most queries, only variable values are changed with no structural change at all.
-Although the structure will be not modified, all the structure should be always rebuild for the variables.
+Developers have to write the same structure again and again for the variable values.

-So we provide 'Query Template'.
+So we provide 'Query Template' to avoid this annoying task.
 You can define a parametrized query and call it later.
 Also you can bind your data to the variables.